-So how much does buying in bulk really save you?
-The answer depends on the item.
-While some experts estimate it can save you around 20 percent on your purchases, others have found that buying in bulk saves you as much as 83 percent on some items.
+While the amount you save depends on the item, some experts estimate buying in bulk saves you around 20% on your purchases, while others have found that buying in bulk saves you as much as 83% on some items.

-While stockpiling items may not always be a wise financial decision, if it’s something you or your family uses every day and it’s cheaper per unit at a bulk store, then go for it.
-Also, it may also be smart to stockpile things like non-perishable food and other toiletries if your income changes month-to-month.
+While stockpiling items may not always be a wise financial decision, if it’s something you or your family use every day, and it’s cheaper per unit at a bulk store, then go for it.
+Also, it may be smart to stockpile things like non-perishable food and other toiletries if your income changes month-to-month.

 What to Buy in Bulk

-If you’re a parent, buying diapers and wipes are Costco, Sam’s, BJ's or other bulk stores will also save you big.
-When we had our son, we did the calculations on diapers: at Target, Pampers Swaddlers cost $0.25/diaper.
-At Sam’s, it’s $0.21.
-Our son goes through about 12 diapers a day.
-So, buying diapers in bulk saves us about $0.48 per day.
-While it doesn’t seem like much, it saves us roughly $175/year.
+If you’re a parent, buying diapers and wipes at Costco, Sam’s, BJ's, or other bulk stores will also save you big.
+When we had our son, we did the calculations on diapers: at Target, Pampers Swaddlers cost $0.25/diaper; at Sam’s, it was $0.21.
+Our son went through about 12 diapers a day, so buying them in bulk saved us about $0.48 per day.
+While it doesn’t seem like much, that was roughly $175 per year.

 What to Skip

-Another reason why many avoid buying in bulk?
-When you have a lot of something, you’re more likely to eat more of it, or not feel bad about being wasteful.
-So be sure that if you buy in bulk, you continue to be a smart consumer of your purchases, i.e. you don’t eat the entire jar of peanut-butter filled pretzels.
+Another reason why many avoid buying in bulk is that when you have a lot of something, you’re more likely to eat more of it, or not feel bad about being wasteful.
+So be sure that if you buy in bulk, you continue to be a smart consumer of your purchases.

 Other Things to Consider